Deadline may force compromise on U.S. surveillance law

 It is unclear whether it will get the 60 votes needed to pave the way for its passage in the Senate.
 If the bill does not pass both chambers the government’s authority to collect the data will expire.

-On Friday, the reform effort received important backing from Senator Dianne Feinstein, the top Democrat on the Senate Intelligence Committee.
-She said in a statement that she was “open to supporting” reforms amounting to what is in the Freedom Act.

-Administration officials say President Barack Obama is willing to sign the reform bill.
+Administration officials say President Barack Obama is willing to sign the reform bill, known as the USA Freedom Act.
 After Snowden’s revelations, the White House said the existing system, under which government agencies collect and store the data, is no longer acceptable.

-Some civil liberties advocates are wary of the bill, saying it still does not adequately protect Americans’ privacy.
+Some civil liberties advocates are wary of the bill, saying it still does too little to protect Americans’ privacy.